 The company's patent application number 20190346938 covers a "finger-mounted device with fabric."
 Previous patents have shown Apple describing various systems using gloves or gloves with rings on several fingers to detect motion; this filing proposes that one smart ring could provide the necessary motion information.

 "The use of wearable devices to gather input for controlling electronic equipment can pose challenges," says this patent.
 "If care is not taken, a device such as a glove may affect the ability of a user to feel objects in the user's surroundings, may be uncomfortable to use, or may not gather suitable input from the user."

 The ring could contain "components such as force sensors, accelerometers, and other sensors and for haptic output devices."

 "During operation, a user may wear the finger mounted units on the tips of the user's fingers while interacting with external objects," it continues.

-AR is becoming more ubiquitous with the inclusion of a LiDAR system on the new iPad Pro, and even audio AR with AirPods Pro noise cancellation and transparency mode.
+AR is becoming more ubiquitous with the inclusion of a LiDAR system on the new iPad Pro, iPhone 12 Pro, and iPhone 12 Pro Max.
+You could even consider AirPods Pro's noise cancellation, transparency mode, and spatial audio to be audio AR.
 Expect more devices to bring better-augmented reality experiences soon.